 A Phase 1b/2, Open-label, Multicenter Study of Novel Oncology Therapies in Combination With Chemotherapy and Bevacizumab as First-line Therapy in Metastatic Microsatellite-stable Colorectal Cancer (COLUMBIA-1)

 COLUMBIA-1 is a Phase 1b/2, open-label, multicenter, randomized, multidrug platform study to evaluate the safety and efficacy of standard of care (FOLFOX plus bevacizumab) in combination with novel oncology therapies in patients with first-line metastatic MSS-CRC.
 The study is designed to concurrently evaluate potential novel combinations with clinical promise using a 2-part approach.
 Part 1 is a Phase 1b study of safety, and Part 2 is a Phase 2 study of efficacy and safety.

-Metastatic Microsatellite-stable Colorectal Cancer Microsatellite colorectal MSS-CRC colon cancer Colorectal Neoplasms Leucovorin Folic Acid Bevacizumab Durvalumab Oxaliplatin Fluorouracil Levoleucovorin Experimental
+Metastatic Microsatellite-stable Colorectal Cancer Microsatellite colorectal MSS-CRC colon cancer Colorectal Neoplasms Leucovorin Bevacizumab Durvalumab Fluorouracil Oxaliplatin Experimental

 You can join if…

 - Written informed consent and any locally required authorization obtained from the subject/legal representative prior to performing any protocol-related procedures, including screening evaluations.

 - Age ≥ 18 years at the time of screening.

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.